Visualise Google Sheet Data in Apache Superset

 No_of_Votes column into the Metrics box.
 The default SUM is fine here, or you could use MAX as well. 🗳️

-Update Chart button.
+Update the Chart: Click the Update Chart button.
 You'll see your table populate on the right with the data directly from your Google Sheet!
-Once your chart looks good, you'll want to save it and add it to a dashboard.

 Stuck with SQLite errors in Superset?
 Learn why your metadata DB is locked and how to fix it permanently by migrating to PostgreSQL.